dodobrands/WebAuthn.Net/src/WebAuthn.Net/README.md

 This process is detailed in the ["7.2.
 Verifying an Authentication Assertion"](https://www.w3.org/TR/2023/WD-webauthn-3-20230927/#sctn-verifying-assertion) section of the WebAuthn specification.

-The essence of the process comes down to comparing the `credentialId` and `userHandle` (in the case of Passkeys), which were created during the registration ceremony, with the data stored on the backend to authenticate the user.
+The purpose of the process comes down to comparing the `credentialId` and `userHandle` (in the case of Passkeys), which were created during the registration ceremony, with the data stored on the backend to authenticate the user.

 1. Generate a random value (`challenge`) and optionally (in the case of Passkeys) read the existing user's public keys
 2. Pass these values to the frontend as options in the method `navigator.credentials.get()`